Photo by Thomas Renaud on Unsplash

-Agile methodology began to be researched, taught, and implemented in the mainstream business world as an alternative to “waterfall” project management that implies a continuously forward-moving process with only one outcome.
 Key to the agile framework is an incremental process, where the project moves forward when the outcomes of one iteration inform the start of the next.
+This is alternative to a “waterfall” project management style that implies a continuously forward-moving process with only one outcome.

-Similar to how an athletic team may have individual players with specialized roles organized around a common goal, SCRUM has key roles to be implemented and the team remains self-organizing.
+Similar to how an athletic team may have individual players with specialized roles organized around a common goal, SCRUM has key roles.
 To be effective, however, the team must work together united by the values that SCRUM is built on.

 SCRUM is unique in how it emphases individuals and interactions, not processes or tools, to meet team goals.
 While a definitive definition and implementation of SCRUM is quite complex, it also is organized around some easy to understand values that all teams would benefit from exploring.